reversinglabs/reversinglabs-sdk-py3/README.md

 #### Methods:
 - `hourly_exploit_list_query`
     - Accepts a time format definition and a time value.
 Optional arguments are available sample and result limit
-    - Returns a list of new file hashes that contain CVE or exploit identification and that are detected within the requested one-hour period in the TitaniumCloud system
+    - Returns a list of new file hashes that contain CVE or exploit identification and that are detected within the requested one-hour period in the Spectra Intelligence system
 - `latest_hourly_exploit_list_query`
     - Returns the results from latest hour for which we have data